08 January 2024

 More abandonments, worse KPIs, and less revenue.

-In this article, we will share staggering reasons why it’s time to upgrade your LMS platform design in 2021 and offer a kickoff checklist to guarantee your project’s success.
+In this article, we will share staggering reasons why it’s time to revamp your LMS platform design in 2023 and offer a kickoff checklist to guarantee your project’s success.

 Source: Docebo eLearning Report